-In line with that, we rounded up some of the best brands for men’s workout clothes available online.
-These companies run the gamut from household names to exciting newcomers, so there’s bound to be one that’s going to be the absolute perfect fit for you and your type of workout, whether that’s hoops in the park, sprints on the track, or arm workouts in the gym.
+So, we gathered some of the best brands for men’s workout clothes available online, from household names to exciting newcomers.
+Hence, there’s bound to be one that’s going to be the perfect fit for you and your type of workout, whether that’s hoops in the park, sprints on the track, or arm workouts in the gym.

 Tracksmith is a vintage-inspired performance brand that celebrates running culture.
 The products are equal parts stylish and functional, with nods to Ivy League athletic nostalgia.
-From tanks to tees, windbreakers, and short shorts, the Boston-based brand has become a favorite among novice and professional runners alike.
+From tanks and tees to windbreakers and short-shorts, the Boston-based brand has become a favorite among novice and professional runners alike.

 - Price Range: $$-$$$